Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: Introduction

 \section{Introduction}

-The phenomena of Bose--Einstein condensation \cite{Bose} is one of the most remarkable N--body quantum phenomena that can be observed at macroscopic scales.
-Since its laboratory observation Bose-Einstein condensation of dilute atomic gases has stimulated an enormous amount of related work \cite{Anderson} .
-We found mathematical issues related to Bose--Einstein condensates \cite{Lieb}, several theoretical and heuristic aspects \cite{Dalfovo,S}, also as test tools in gravitational physics \cite{CastellanosCamacho}, or even to model dark matter in the universe \cite{dm}.
-The study of its associated thermodynamic properties is naturally also a very pertinent aspect \cite{Dalfovo,klu,Phatria,Pethick,ueda,EM,ME}.
+The phenomenon of Bose--Einstein condensation \cite{Bose,Bose1,Bose2} is one of the most remarkable N--body quantum phenomena that can be observed at macroscopic scales.
+Since its laboratory observation Bose-Einstein condensation of dilute atomic gases has stimulated an enormous amount of related work \cite{Anderson,A3,A4,A5} .
+We found mathematical issues related to Bose--Einstein condensates \cite{Lieb}, several theoretical and heuristic aspects \cite{Dalfovo,S}, also as test tools in gravitational physics, or even to model dark matter in the universe.
+The study of its associated thermodynamic properties is naturally also a very pertinent aspect \cite{Dalfovo,Pethick,ueda,ref,ref1,ref2}.
 The experimental understanding of Bose--Einstein condensates can be achieved in several alkali atoms which allows the use of various atomic systems, for instance, $^{87}$Rb, $^{23}$Na, which have repulsive interactions within the condensate \cite{Pethick,TA}.
 Conversely, $^{7}$ Li and $^{85}$Rb that have attractive interactions \cite{Pethick,TA}.
-The low energy properties and specifically the stability properties can be characterized through the s--wave scattering length.
-These stability conditions of the condensate trapped in magnetic traps has been extensively analyzed from the numerical and analytical point of view \cite{TA}.
-It is seems that the condensate was predicted to be (meta)stable in magnetic traps, when the number of atoms is below some critical number.
-In other words, the possible values of the s--wave scattering length are intimately linked to the stability of the system in these circumstances.
-However, there are at least one more parameter linked to such stability, the specific form of the trapping potential.
-The form of this potential is strongly related to the macroscopic behavior of the condensate, and clearly the properties of the \emph{condensed cloud} must be highly sensitive to its shape.
-Then, it is interesting analyze the stability of the \emph{cloud} when one varies the shape of the trap besides the value of the scattering length.
+The low energy properties and specifically the stability of the condensate properties can be characterized through the s--wave scattering length.
+These conditions of the condensate trapped in magnetic traps has been extensively analyzed from the numerical and analytical point of view \cite{TA}.
+It is seems that the condensate was predicted to be (meta)stable in magnetic traps, when the number of atoms is below some critical number \cite{K}.
+In other words, the possible values of the s--wave scattering length are intimately linked to the stability of the system under these circumstances.
+However, there is at least one more parameter linked to the stability of the condensate, the specific form of the trapping potential.
+The form of the trapping potential is strongly related to the macroscopic behavior of the condensate, and clearly the properties of the \emph{condensed cloud} must be highly sensitive to its shape \cite{dm}.
+Then, it is interesting to analyze the stability of the condensate when one varies the shape of the trap besides the value of the scattering length.
+In this work, we will assume that the value of the scattering length is positive, i.e., we assume from the very beginning that our system is a repulsively condensate.
+However, there are in the literature several works related to the stability analysis when the value of the scattering length is negative \footnote{For works related to the stability of attractively interacting condensates, see refs.\,\cite{ATRA,ATRA1,ATRA2,ATRA3,ATRA4}}.
+We must also mention that experimental realizations of Bose Einstein condensates in higher power law potential traps has been extensively investigated, see for instance refs.\,\cite{EXP,EXP1,EXP2,EXP3}.